UAE: Meet young female scientists honoured for fighting diabetes, climate change

 Israa Al Hussain Al Hassan Othman

 Othman’s passion for sustainable technology was ignited during her school years and has since evolved into a commitment to green innovation.
 Her parents greatly influenced her.
-In the 7th grade, she joined the laboratory club and remained active for four years, and she discovered science was her ideal path
+In Grade 7, she joined the laboratory club and remained active for four years, where she discovered science was her ideal path.

 Talking about her research, Othman explained to Khaleej Times: “Quantum dots are fascinating materials.
 Their tunable properties make them ideal for light-driven carbon dioxide conversion, transforming emissions into resources and contributing to the UAE’s vision for a low-carbon future.”